Selena Gomez Contacted Demi Lovato Personally After Overdose

 She noted in the Elle interview, “Meaning through all your imperfections, you’re flawless.
 You’re not striving.
 It’s me encouraging a younger version of myself.
 Even when you’re imperfect, even when you’re feeling worthless, you are flawless.
 It’s a song I’m going to sing for the rest of my life.”

 “I’m going back to simplicity.
 That’s always who I’ve been.
 It’s not me saying, ‘I feel the best I’ve ever felt,'” she revealed.
 “It’s me saying, ‘I’m exactly where I am.
-And I’m so happy I’m in this place.'”
+And I’m so happy I’m in this place.’